tastethedream/machine-config/vim/README.md

 ## Vim

-* Need Vim with Python3 support 3.6+ (Required You Complete Me Plugin)
+* YouCompleteMe needs Vim with Python3 support 3.5.1+
 * Install plugin `:PlugInstall`
 * YouCompleteMe - also need to run the `install.py`